 Daniel 12:3 Those who are wise will shine as bright as the sky, and those who lead many to righteousness will shine like the stars forever (not forever but beyond).

-Here is my question… Who are the MANY people being led to righteousness described in verse 3?
-We have two groups of people discussed in both Daniel 12 verses 2 and 3.
-Some rising to (everlasting life?) and some rising to (everlasting shame?).
-In verse 3, we have (those who are wise) and (many being led to righteousness.
-David, it would appear that we have a little predicament on our hands if we are to believe your twisted theology.
-If we translate the Hebrew word as it is supposed to be translated which is AGE-LASTING, those who are wise will rise to AGE-LASTING life and THEY will be the ones leading the MANY to righteousness when the they later rise to AGE-LASTING judgment.
+Here is my question… Who are the MANY being led to righteousness described in verse 3?
+We have two groups of people discussed in Daniel 12:2-3.
+In verse 2, first group rising to (everlasting life?) and second group rising to (everlasting shame and disgrace?).
+In verse 3, we have (those who are wise) and (many being led to righteousness) but these verses appear to contradict if we fail to apply the accurate translation of `owlam.
+It isn’t everlasting life, it’s age-lasting life.
+It isn’t everlasting shame and disgrace, it’s age-lasting shame and disgrace (judgment).
+David is so caught up with cherry picking scriptures that he thinks backs up his arguments when it’s clear that he is just an expert repeater.
+David is nothing more than a repeater of Christian dogma.
+If we translate the Hebrew word as it is supposed to be translated which is AGE-LASTING, those who are wise will rise to AGE-LASTING life and THEY will be the ones leading MANY to righteousness when the they later rise to AGE-LASTING judgment (shame and disgrace).
 Do I have a second witness that describes MANY people being led to righteousness through judgment?
-I’m glad you asked…
+Of course there is because the scriptures agree;

 Isaiah 26:9 With my soul I have desired You in the night, Yes, by my spirit within me I will seek You early; For when Your judgments are in the earth, The inhabitants of the world will learn righteousness.